SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-code-health-quality-gates-to-add/rule.md

 Then check the build is successful.
 If the build fails (due to errors), these should be corrected in the development environment.
 If warnings exist, the rule should be disabled or set as an error.
 (If it is worth fixing, then it should be required for everyone)

-At the moment, it is fine to leave the warnings in the build, since the defined standard of rules is not set